dwdas9/home/nav3-Project-AzureSkyWeather.md

 ## Project AzureSkyWeather.
 Step1A: Data ingestion using Azure HTTP-Triggered Function And Azure Logic Apps

-This is the first step of the project, which involves data ingestion.
-Here, I will show how we can ingest data from an API using an HTTP-triggered Azure Function.
-We will use VS Code to develop the function.
-You will get an idea about how to set up your VS Code for Azure Function development.
-To schedule our function, we will use Azure Logic Apps.
-This section will give you a very good understanding of how to build Azure functions.
+This is the first step of our project, focusing on data ingestion.
+In this segment, I'll show how we can fetch data from an API using an HTTP-triggered Azure Function, developed via VS Code.
+To schedule our function, we'll make use of Azure Logic Apps.
+By the end of this section, you'll have a comprehensive understanding of creating Azure functions.
 [Read more...](articles/AzureFunctions/AzureSkyWeather/HttpTriggered/Project_Details_HTTPTriggered.html)

 ---